gbmhunter/blog/content/electronics/circuit-design/bldc-motor-control/index.md

 The following picture shows the control architecture for a PMSM motor controlled with a PSoC microcontroller.

-{{< figure src="pmsm-motor-control-architecture-with-psoc-micro.png" width="1372px" caption="The FOC control architecture for a PMSM motor with a PSoC microcontroller."  >}}
+{{< img src="pmsm-motor-control-architecture-with-psoc-micro.png" width="1372px" caption="The FOC control architecture for a PMSM motor with a PSoC microcontroller."  >}}

 It is standard practice to set `\(I_q\)` to some value depending on the torque/speed required, while keeping `\(I_d\)` zero.
 This is because `\(I_d\)` does nothing to help make the motor spin, and just wastes electrical energy as heat.
 However, there is a technique called flux weakening, and this is done by making `\(I_d\)` negative.
 It will allow the motor to spin faster than it's rated speed, in a zone called 'constant power'.
 I have had good experiences at using this to squeeze more RPM out of BLDC motors that weren't requiring much torque.
 A good method is to make `\(I_d\)` proportional to `\(I_q\)` (but always negative, no matter what sign `\(I_q\)` is, which essentially gives you a fixed drive is angle which is over 90.
 You can use this equation to work out the proportion of `\(I_q\)` that `\(I_d\)` has to be for a certain angle.